 In 2001, The Scottish Parliament decided that Scotland should have someone who works to look after their rights after consulting with children and young people.
 The commissioner represents young people up to the age of 18 or 21 if they’re care experienced.
 The Commissioner's job is to protect and promote young people’s rights and they are independent of the Government or Parliament.

-You can also support a young person to access their rights and to understand them better through an advocacy worker who will advocate on their behalf.
+You can also support a young person to access their rights and to understand them better through an advocacy worker.
 This can be especially useful if a young person does not understand the rights they hold.
 Advocacy workers have a good knowledge of the care sector and how to influence change and access rights or challenge decisions.

 Interested in learning more?
 If you would like to find out more about rights and what the Commissioner does, please visit www.cypcs.org.uk